ultraq/thymeleaf-layout-dialect/README.md

  - Current version: 2.0.0-SNAPSHOT
  - Released: ?? ???
 2015

-This in-development branch is intended for the upcoming Thymeleaf 3.0 which, as of writing, is still under heavy development.
-For now it still works with Thymeleaf 2.1, but could go to 3.0 any time once the dialect API stabilizes.
+> This in-development branch is intended for the upcoming Thymeleaf 3.0 which,
+> as of writing, is still under heavy development.
+For now it still works with
+> Thymeleaf 2.1, but could go to 3.0 at any time while the dialect API
+> stabilizes.

 Installation
 ------------

-Minimum of Java 6 and Thymeleaf 3.0 required.
+Minimum of Java 6 and Thymeleaf <strike>3.0</strike> (not just yet) 2.1 required.

 ### Standalone distribution
 Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-layout-dialect/releases),